PiiXiieeS/dockerfiles/alpine-base/README.md

 ## Usage

-On 64-bit server:
+On x86 64-bit server:
 ```dockerfile
 FROM maxder/alpine-base:x86_64
 RUN ...
 ```

-On arm server like rpi:
+On ARM server like rpi:
 ```dockerfile
 FROM maxder/alpine-base:armhf
 RUN ...